-It is mandatory for the student to earn minimum 162credits by clearing mandatory course and elective courses.
+It is mandatory for the student to earn minimum 159 credits by clearing mandatory core and elective courses.
 The student can choose electives of his interest from the list of electives attached in the scheme.
-The student can earn more credits if he avails opportunity offered by university in the form of Generic Courses\\\ (GC) that falls in category of extracurricular activities/NCC/NSS/vocational courses/sports etc.
+The maximum credits that can be earned by student are 164 if he avails opportunity offered by university in the form of Generic Courses\\\ (GC) that falls in category of extracurricular activities/NCC/NSS/vocational courses/sports etc.